commanderxa/nexus/cursor/README.md

-# Cursor
+# NEXUS

-Code name Cursor.
+Code name NEXUS.

 A Backend of the messenger.